Seafood Au Gratin Recipe

 - In a small skillet, saute mushrooms in remaining butter until tender; stir into cheese sauce.
 Spoon over seafood.
 Sprinkle with mozzarella, cheddar and remaining Parmesan cheese.

-- Cover and bake at 350° for 15-20 minutes or until bubbly and cheese is melted.
+- Cover and bake 15-20 minutes or until bubbly and cheese is melted.
 Yield: 6 servings.

 Enjoy this recipe with a light-bodied white wine such as Sauvignon Blanc or Pinot Grigio.